cytoscape/cytoscape.js-navigator/README.md

 var cy = cytoscape({ /* ... */ });

 var defaults = {
-    container: false // can be a HTML or jQuery element or jQuery selector , viewLiveFramerate: 0 // set false to update graph pan only on drag end; set 0 to do it instantly; set a number (frames per second) to update not more than N times per second
+    container: false // can be a HTML element or CSS selector , viewLiveFramerate: 0 // set false to update graph pan only on drag end; set 0 to do it instantly; set a number (frames per second) to update not more than N times per second
   , thumbnailEventFramerate: 30 // max thumbnail's updates per second triggered by graph updates , thumbnailLiveFramerate: false // max thumbnail's updates per second.
 Set false to disable